But Halloween doesn’t mean only the hoo-man kiddos get a fun Halloween treat, does it?

 Thing is, just like with our own food, sometimes store bought treats can have all sorts of ingredients, fillers or preservatives that we don’t really want to be giving to our beloved furry friends.

 Luckily, making healthier homemade treats is pretty easy to do.
-You may even get addicted to baking yummy treats for your pooch!
+After making these Halloween dog cookies, you may even get addicted to baking yummy treats for your pooch!

 Are homemade dog treats good for dogs?

 Absolutely!
 Homemade dog treats can have lots of benefits beyond just being budget-friendly.

 With DIY dog treats, you know exactly what ingredients your dog is eating.

 This is especially helpful if you have a dog on a restrictive diet or if your dog has allergies to certain foods.